Hometown and Country: Munich, Germany

-Study programme: International Business Administration
+Study Program: International Business Administration

 My home university recommended the Netherlands as a top destination for business students and VU Amsterdam offered the widest variety of courses.
-The university is also located in the heart of the city's business district "Zuidas" which was a great combination with my studies.
+The university is also located in the heart of the city's business district, "Zuidas," which was a great combination with my studies.

-Since this was my first time in Europe everything was new for me.
+Since this was my first time in Europe, everything was new for me.
 The city's beautiful architecture is evidence of its rich history.
 The bike culture is also a very attractive part of Dutch culture.
 Being able to reach everything by bike makes the city accessible and cozy.
 Although be warned: it takes some time to learn how to blend in with the other bikers and not stick out as a newbie!